-

 1. Preface

-Coin cell testing consistency for specific capacity depends on rigorous control across six process stages: slurry mixing uniformity, electrode coating and drying, calendering, moisture contamination, electrode punching and weighing, and cell assembly parameters such as stacking concentricity and crimp pressure.
+Coin cell testing consistency for specific capacity depends on rigorous control across seven process stages: slurry mixing uniformity, electrode coating and drying, calendering, moisture contamination, electrode punching and weighing, glovebox coin cell assembly parameters such as stacking concentricity and crimp pressure, and charge/discharge equipment stability.
 Variability in any single step can introduce errors exceeding 1.5 mAh/g for cathode materials and up to 20 mAh/g for silicon-based anodes.
-Automated Coin cell assembly systems from IEST Instrument reduce these deviations by enforcing standardized protocols, cutting material retesting rates significantly.
+Automated coin cell assembly systems from IEST Instrument reduce these deviations by enforcing standardized protocols, cutting material retesting rates significantly.

 2. Why Specific Capacity Consistency in Coin Cell Testing Matters